FusionAuth/fusionauth-site/site/_posts/2021-04-23-announcing-fusionauth-1-26.md

 This is a premium feature requiring a [paid license](/pricing/editions/).
 It increases support for MFA in FusionAuth, including adding the following features:

-* customizable SMS templates, including localization
+* Customizable SMS templates, including localization
-* a new MFA factor: email
+* A new MFA factor: email
-* support for multiple SMS delivery mechanisms
+* Support for multiple SMS delivery mechanisms
-* available MFA options can be specified at the tenant level
+* Available MFA options can be specified at the tenant level
-* multiple authentication methods can be associated with an account
+* A user can have multiple MFA methods
-* one-time use recovery codes
+* One-time use recovery codes
-* self service MFA management
+* User self service MFA management

-It's important to note that the FusionAuth team wants every application user to have access to MFA.
-Therefore, TOTP/Google Authenticator based MFA remains available in the community edition.
+The FusionAuth team wants every user to be able to use multi-factor authentication to secure their accounts, whether developers buy a premium edition or not.
+Therefore, support for time based one-time password MFA solutions such as Google Authenticator and Authy continues to be included in the community edition.
+(Take that, hackers!)

+{% include _callout-important.liquid content=
+"Unfortunately, these changes are not backwards compatible with the previous Two Factor implementation, so if you have built on top of that, please [review the changes carefully](/docs/v1/tech/apis/two-factor/).
+There is also a [1.25 -> 1.26 MFA migration guide](/docs/v1/tech/guides/multi-factor-authentication/#migration-from-version-1-25-and-earlier)."
+%}

 Here's a customized SMS template: